About Western Law

 We also offer a combined Juris Doctor/Bachelor of Laws (JD/LLB) program with l’Université Laval and the following graduate combined-degree programs:

-You must apply to the JD/MSc or JD/MA combined-degree programs separately.
+You must apply to the JD/MSc combined-degree program separately.
 This can be done in 1 of 2 ways:

-1. Apply to both programs separately by the deadlines established by the Faculty of Law (November 1 for fall admission) and the Geology/Geophysics or History Graduate programs.
+- Apply to both programs separately by the deadlines established by the Faculty of Law (November 1 for fall admission) and the Geology/Geophysics program.
 The application for the JD program is available on the OLSAS website.

-2. Apply to the MSc or MA program by the deadline established by the Geology/Geophysics or History Graduate programs (before or after admission to first-year Law).
+- Apply to the MSc program by the deadline established by the Geology/Geophysics program (before or after admission to first-year Law).

 In either case, you must indicate on both applications your intention to pursue the combined‑degree program.